 Developers with existing suites of properties are also turning to Geoscape Solar to reduce their operating expenses, expand and market their brand as sustainable.
 Recently, Geoscape Solar partnered with Meridia-Capodagli Property Company to re-develop their existing multi-family properties as eco-friendly and tech savvy.
 Their energy plan includes converting to solar energy and multiple electric charging stations.

 Geoscape Solar’s partnerships include The Wilshire Grand Hotel in West Orange, NJ.
 The hotel was seeking to advance its LEED Building status and market itself as sustainable.
-Geoscape Solar designed a solar energy system that meets 99% of their energy needs.
+Geoscape Solar designed a commercial solar energy system that meets 99% of their energy needs.
 Part of the design included 2 solar carports with electric vehicle charges that provide additional revenue to the hotel on top of their monthly utility savings.
 Geoscape Solar’s marketing team provided a lobby monitor that highlights The Wilshire Grand Hotel’s clean energy production and in-room displays to make guests aware that the hotel is committed to reducing their carbon footprint.